-As illustrated in Figure 22, investment in new coal-fired electricity generating capacity reduced substantially in 2017, continuing the experienced in 2016.
+As illustrated in Figure 22, investment in new coal-fired electricity generating capacity reduced substantially in 2017, continuing the trend experienced in 2016.
 This is largely a result of fewer new plants being commissioned in China and India.
 Investment in new coal capacity is at its lowest in over 10 years, with the IEA suggesting that investment in coal-fired capacity having reached an all-time peak in 2015.103 In addition, the retirement of existing coal-fired capacity offset nearly half of new capacity additions in 2017.104

 Indicator 4.4: Employment in renewable and fossil fuel energy industries